 MEAT (Most Economically Advantageous Tender) – the criteria by which the most economically advantageous tender will be determined based on a combination of the price and quality.
 The percentage weightings may be different for each tender but will be clearly stated in the tender documentation, providing suppliers with the necessary information on how their bid will be evaluated.

 Method Statement - this is the supplier’s opportunity to explain how they propose to carry out the contract.
 The information provided in the Method Statement is specific to each procurement undertaken and normally forms part of the quality evaluation.

 National Procurement Service (NPS) – The NPS has been set up by Welsh Government to procure common and repetitive spend on behalf of the whole welsh public sector.
 Some of the Authority’s procurement spend is directly through NPS frameworks but these opportunities are also advertised on the Sell2Wales website by NPS.

 Procurement – the acquisition of goods, works or services at the most economically advantageous method to meet the needs of the purchaser.
-Procurement is undertaken in accordance with pre-determined rules such as our own internal Standing Orders and the European Procurement Directives to ensure an open and transparent process.
+Procurement is undertaken in accordance with pre-determined rules such as as our own internal Contract Procedure Rules and the Public Contract Regulations 2015 to ensure an open and transparent process.

-Procurement Procedures – All Procurement under the European Procurement thresholds is governed by our own internal standing orders with Procurement estimated to exceed the thresholds being subject to the EU Public Procurement Directives.
-Please click here to refer to the .
+Procurement Procedures – All Procurement under the Public Contract Regulation threshold is governed by our own Contract Procedure Rules with Procurement estimated to exceed the thresholds being subject to the Public Contract Regulations 2015.